resolve109/study-aws-sa/aws-study-guide.md

   - Use AWS Lambda for handling unpredictable request patterns (scales automatically)
   - Use DynamoDB for a fully managed NoSQL database with auto-scaling capabilities
   - Combine for a completely serverless architecture that scales with demand
+- **Hospital Scanning & Document Processing**:
+  - Store scanned documents in Amazon S3
+  - Use S3 event notifications to trigger a Lambda function
+  - Extract text with Amazon Textract or Amazon Rekognition (if images) and use Amazon Comprehend or Comprehend Medical for deeper analysis
+  - Query results with Amazon Athena for on-demand analytics
+- **Static + Dynamic Website**:
+  - Host static content in Amazon S3
+  - Use Amazon API Gateway + AWS Lambda for dynamic requests
+  - Store data in Amazon DynamoDB (on-demand capacity for unpredictable traffic)
+  - Use Amazon CloudFront to deliver the entire website for global low-latency access
+- **DynamoDB Accelerator (DAX)**:
+  - In-memory cache for DynamoDB
+  - Significantly improves read performance without major application rework (if using DAX client)
+  - Ideal for read-intensive workloads requiring microsecond response times

 ## High Availability Architectures
 - **For MySQL and stateless Python web applications**: